 - Limits insects & other pests

-Our homes are supposed to be a safe haven from the elements.
+Our homes are supposed to be a haven from the elements.
 When your home feels just as uncomfortable as it does outside on a particularly humid day, a dehumidifier may be right for you.
-Air that is exceedingly humid can have a great effect on those with allergies or asthma.
-Talk to the technicians at Childers Enterprises to learn more about our dehumidification products.
+Exceedingly humid air can have a great effect on those with allergies or asthma.
+Talk to the technicians at Childers Air Plumbing & Electric to learn more about our dehumidification products.

 Effects of Humid Air on Your Health

-As mentioned above, humidity can have an effect on your health without you even realizing it.
+As mentioned above, humidity can affect your health without you even realizing it.
 Those who suffer from allergies or asthma may notice an increase in symptoms if their home is too humid.
 Humidity can also cause tiredness and fatigue, making it difficult to perform daily tasks.

 High-moisture areas are a breeding ground for mold and mildew, which can both have a poor effect on your lungs.
 If you live in a humid area and notice mold or moisture in your home, it is best to implement a dehumidifier into your home.

 Humidity can also affect your indoor air quality.
 As we’ve mentioned in our last few posts, air quality can have a great effect on your health.
 Humidity can cause an increase in dust, mold, and other bacteria, reducing air quality.
 Even if you have an air filter, it may be difficult to keep up with cleaning or replacing it if you see an increase in dust and other allergens.